Key Takeaway

 - Notable Alumni: Bernard Maris (journalist), Edouard Lartet (Paleolithic archaeologist), Paul Fagot (French malacologist), Paul Sabatier (physicist)

 The University of Toulouse was founded in 1229 after the Treaty of Paris.
-It started as a school for theology but later added subjects like science, law, medicine, and the arts.
+It was originally a school for theology.
+Over time, it expanded to include law, science, medicine, and the arts.
+Now, it’s a major center of learning in Southern France.

 11. UNIVERSITY OF SIENA